-The Client agrees that the WordPress development platform (details at https://wordpress.org) is an agreeable platform for development of the website and all acceptance testing will occur only on this development platform.
-The Client further agrees that any requests relating to hardware or software outside this development platform will be deemed additional work.
+The Client agrees that WordPress software (details at https://wordpress.org) is an agreeable platform for development of the website and all acceptance testing will occur only on this development platform.
+The Client further agrees that any requests relating to hardware, software or services outside this development platform will be deemed additional work.

 The Client agrees to provide any needed information and content required by the Developer in good time to enable the Developer to complete a design or website work as part of an agreed project.